briandrum/codes.forchagrin.com/_chapters/chapter-903-sidewalk-and-driveway-apron-construction-and-repair.md

 ## Cross references

-* Construction or repair at owner’s expense - see Ohio R. C. 729.
+* Construction or repair at owner's expense - see Ohio R. C. 729.
 01 et seq.
 * Driving over sidewalks - see TRAF.
 331.37
 * Care of sidewalks; obstructions - see GEN. OFF.
 Ch.
 543
 * Driveway permits - see BLDG.
 1307.13